AdobeDocs/commerce-frontend-core/src/pages/javascript/init.md

 ---
-group: javascript-developer-guide
-subgroup: 1_Javascript
-title: Calling and initializing JavaScript
+title: Call and Initialize JavaScript | Commerce Frontend Development
+description:
 ---

-## Overview
+# Call and initialize JavaScript

 This topic describes different ways to call and initialize JavaScript in Adobe Commerce and Magento Open Source: